The first documentary film on Bangla kalpavigyan and Indian science fiction.

 Consultant Editor: Sreya Chatterjee

 J. K. Chattopadhyay

-This documentary film is for educational purposes and use only.
-If you are interested in screening the documentary at an institution, festival, or venue, please contact us for screening options using the form below.
+This documentary film is for educational purposes AND USE only.
+If you are interested in screening the documentary at an institution, festival, or venue, please contact us for screening options.

 Arunava Gangopadhyay is an Indian filmmaker and scriptwriter by profession.
 He also writes short stories in leading Bengali dailies and magazines.
 In 2018 he co-wrote and co-directed the Bengali feature film, Hoyto Manush Noy (Perhaps Not Human).

 Bodhisattva Chattopadhyay is Associate Professor in Global Culture Studies at the University of Oslo, Norway.
 He leads the international research group CoFUTURES.
 Chattopadhyay is the leader (PI) of two major research projects funded by the European and Norwegian Research Councils, which explore contemporary global futurisms movements from a transmedial perspective, including literature, film, visual arts, and games.
 Chattopadhyay runs the Holodeck, a state of the art games research lab at UiO.
 He is also an Imaginary College Fellow at the Center for Science and the Imagination, Arizona State University.
 Chattopadhyay is the recipient of numerous awards and prizes, including the World Fantasy Award (2020), the Johannes H Berg Memorial Prize (2019), the Foundation Essay Prize (2017), and the Strange Horizons Readers’ Poll Award (2013).